 To work with children (under 18) and vulnerable adults, students may need to complete an enhanced check with the Disclosure and Barring Service (formerly CRB).
-The college will work with you to apply for this.
-The estimated cost is £51.50, but if you are entitled to a bursary, you may not need to pay.
+The college will arrange this for you but if your course is not fully funded (i.e. you are not 16-18 or on certain benefits) then you will have to pay.
+The estimated cost of the DBS check is £51.50.
 Full details regarding payment and documents required will be provided prior to enrolment.

 Due to Statutory Guidance, if you will be undertaking placements involving caring for children under 8, you will need to complete a Disqualifications Requirements questionnaire for yourself and other members of your household.
 This will be discussed further with you at your interview.

 Advice on careers and further study will be given during the course.
 After successful completion of the course, students may progress to Higher Education to study subjects such as Social Policy, Psychology or Sociology.
 They may also wish to progress onto vocational degrees such as Nursing, Social work, Radiography, Occupational Therapy or Youth and Community Work, or seek relevant employment in care work.

 If you are aged 19 or over and considering enrolling on a further education course at level 3 or above, you may be entitled to apply for an Advanced Learner Loan to help with course fees.